T-Mobile launches eSIM for the iPhone XR, XS and XS Plus

 - Simply Prepaid: includes 30 days of unlimited voice, text, and 10GB of LTE data for $40

-- Tourist Plan: includes 21 days of unlimited voice, text, and 2GB of LTE data for $30
+- Tourist Plan: includes 21 days with 1000 minutes of voice, text, and 2GB of LTE data for $30

 T-Mobile customers looking to add a primary or family plan, or activate a second postpaid line on one phone, will have to go to one of the company's retail locations or use its DIGITS service, which allows up to five lines on one device.